 - RPL:ETH Ratio — When depositing ETH as a node operator, you are required to deposit a minimum 10% of that ETH’s value in RPL as an insurance promise to the protocol.
 The more RPL you provide as insurance, the more RPL rewards you earn.
 To make sure this amount of RPL is correct, the current RPL:ETH ratio must be reported and agreed upon by > 50% Oracle DAO members.

-The Oracle DAO will launch at genesis and consist of 15–20 members from peers in the community, ecosystem and industry.
+The Oracle DAO consists of more than 20 members from peers in the community, ecosystem and industry.
 We believe these actors represent the values and ethos that Ethereum embodies.
-It will operate entirely as it’s own decentralised DAO through on-chain governance that can be audited by anyone.
+It will operate entirely as its own decentralised DAO through on-chain governance that can be audited by anyone.

 New members must be invited by an existing member and post a sizeable RPL bond to ensure good behavior.
 Members will then be approved to join when consensus is reached by more than 50% of current members.

-Members can apply to leave anytime and will receive their RPL bond back when consensus among members approves their departure.
+Members can apply to leave at any time and will receive their RPL bond back when consensus among members approves their departure.